Fizzify/Fizzify/README.md

 Hello, currently learning HTML, CSS, JS, React, Electron and SCSS.
 You will find my projects(which are open-source) on my profile.
+I'm willing to learn other libraries like Next.js or Svelte in the future.

 ✔ You will see some interesting stuff in my profile.